 It is, Sean, because a lawyer is an officer of the court and is violating the law by knowingly using a false or deceptive document to deceive the judge.

-And so the question is did the FBI and the DOJ know that the dossier was false?
+And so the question is, did the FBI and the DOJ know that the dossier was false?

 For goodness sakes, all you have to do is take a look at it.

-It is a fault and f fictitious document.
+It is a false and fictitious document.

-Uh that's a fraud on the court.
+That's a fraud on the court.

-And you know, these FBI and DOJ lawyers ought to be held in contempt of court for that.
+And, you know, these FBI and DOJ lawyers ought to be held in contempt of court for that.

-You know, it it's a pretty amazing thing.
+You know, it's a pretty amazing thing.

-Peter Schweitzer, I mean, we have been speculating, we've been wondering, we've been thinking, and now we have some uh corroboration and and certainly some evidence now that in fact that phony dossier now this was this would be how it works.
+And now we have some corroboration and certainly some evidence now that, in fact, that phony dossier, this would be how it works.

-Well, well, that was all designed to manipulate and lie to the American people to get an upper hand in the election.
+Well, that was all designed to manipulate and lie to the American people to get an upper hand in the election.

-And we find out now that in fact it's even worse than that, and that is that the phony paid for Hillary Clinton bought and paid for dossier was used to get warrants to spy on an opposition candidate and a president-elect and his team.
+And that is that the phony paid for, Hillary Clinton bought and paid for dossier was used to get warrants to spy on an opposition candidate and a president-elect and his team.

 I don't even know where it goes from here, but I'm told it even gets worse than this next week.

-And he says, and I quote, I was real really careful throughout this process to not ask a lot of specific sourcing questions, end quote.
+And he says, and I quote, I was really careful throughout this process to not ask a lot of specific sourcing questions, end quote.

 So think about that for a second.